zeljkoobrenovic/grounded-architecture/_posts/2022-06-20-preparing-for-ai.markdown

 <br>
 ## Leading into the AI Future: Applying the Leader-Leader Model

 As we move deeper into the era of agentic AI, it's not just our tools that must evolve—our leadership models must adapt as well.
-One powerful framework for navigating this transformation is David Marquet's **Leader-Leader model**, which we’ve explored in [our leadership section](https://grounded-architecture.io/leadership).
+One powerful framework for navigating this transformation is David Marquet's **Leader-Leader model**, which we’ve explored in [our leadership section](leadership).

 ![](assets/images/figures/ai-leadership-ladder.png)
-**Figure 2:** *To thrive in the AI era, experts must combine agency, judgment, and persuasion—without all three, they risk becoming marginalized, sidelined, or lost in hype.*
+**Figure 2:** *Shift from a **Leader-Follower** dynamic to one where **everyone is empowered to lead** within their scope.*

 The core idea is simple but profound (Figure 2): shift from a **Leader-Follower** dynamic to one where **everyone is empowered to lead** within their scope.
 When applied to AI, this model offers a fresh lens on how we can shape and collaborate with intelligent systems—not just as tools, but as partners.